- November 6, 2018

 Day 1 – Most Important Person

 First days can be so nerve-racking, right?
 I can close my eyes and instantly be back in your shoes.
-Walking through those new doors…heart pounding, hands sweating ?, asking myself over and over “Do I have everything I need”, “Are they going to like me?”, “What do I do?, “Where do I go?”
+Walking through those new doors…heart pounding, hands sweating ?, asking myself over and over “Do I have everything I need?”, “Are they going to like me?”, “What do I do?, “Where do I go?”

 3 Tips to Set Yourself Apart with Your Trainer